 This outdoor unit is designed for use in systems that include an expansion valve metering device (purchased separately) at the indoor coil.
-See the EL18KCV Product Specifications bulletin (EHB) for approved expansion valve kit match-ups and application information.
+See the EL22KCV Product Specifications bulletin (EHB) for approved expansion valve kit match-ups and application information.
 The expansion valve unit must be installed inside the cabinet.
 In applications where an uncased coil is being installed in a field-provided plenum, install the expansion valve in a manner that will provide access for future field service of the expansion valve.
 Refer to below illustration for reference during installation of expansion valve unit.

-3 - Install one of the provided Teflon[®] rings around the stubbed end of the check expansion valve and lightly lubricate the connector threads and expose surface of the Teflon[®] ring with refrigerant oil.
+stubbed end of the check expansion valve and lightly lubricate the connector threads and expose surface of the Teflon® ring with refrigerant oil.

-6 - Attach the liquid line assembly to the check expansion valve.
+Attach the liquid line assembly to the check expansion valve.
 Finger tighten and use an appropriately sized wrench to turn an additional 1/2 turn clockwise as illustrated in the figure above or tighten to 20 ft-lb.